 but only in the form of cosmetics "Blue Lagoon".

 The line includes mineral masks, scrubs, and creams that pumper the skin and make it radiant.

 You can get closer to the Blue Lagoon even right now: all these wonderful cosmetics can be ordered online.

 7 | An amazing property of water in the lagoon is self-renewal!

 Every 40 hours, due to the active circulation of water underground, the water in the pool changes completely.

 8 | Why is the water in the Lagoon so blue?

-The color of the water is not photoshop.
-Well, just a little bit.
-The secret behind this color: blue-greenish algae and a high concentration of silica in the water, as much as 140 mg / kg.
+The blue lagoon is one of the phenomena Iceland is famous for, especially for its magical, surreal blue color.
+This color of water in the pictures is really not photoshopped.
+Well, just a little bit :) The secret of this color is blue-green algae and a high concentration of silica in the water, as much as 140 mg/kg.

-Silica molecules refract the rays of light, and it gives the water such a fabulous bluish color.
+Silica molecules refract light rays, and it gives the water such a fabulous blue color.

 9 | The Lagoon is also the place for un unusual romantic dinner